 I love this for preventing/treating spots.
 I only use it at night time before bed or when I wont be seeing people because the smell is quite over powering (even when mixed with water,rose water, green tea ect..) and it does make the skin go very red in colour.
 The fact that it works so well and is natural is such a bonus, I don't have to worry about harsh chemicals reacting with my skin.
 I like to use half a cup of organic apple cider vinegar, quarter cup of rose-water, quarter cup of green tea and a few drops of tea tree oil.

 Liked it for a few days, then I got really dry where I put it.
 Even tea tree is better on me, and I think smells better.
+I know it works for some and it has to be heavily diluted, but I'm too sensitive for certain things so this was just a little too much for my chemistry.

 Let me start off by saying OMG WHAT A FACE SAVER.
 I have tried everything for my face, and apple cider vinegar and a splash of tea tree oil in one of my old e.l.f mist and set spray bottles has been a life saver.
 I saw a reduction overnight!!!!!!!!